kgish/skillzz/README.md

     bundle exec rspec spec/features/editing_categories_spec.rb

+## Todos

+Even if I had a more time to create a more improved version of the application, being a developer at heart in pursuit of perfection means that there will always be stuff to do for later.

+Here is a list of todo items for a rainy day.

+* Allow users to include profile pictures that can be uploaded.
+* Take into account the availability of workers when matching.
+* Allow customers to create user-defined searches and save them.
+* Email notifications when there are new matches detected.
+* Etc.

 ## References

 Of course, I couldn't have done any of this without the following fantastic resources.